SuperMarioOfficial/KOSINT-Vagrant/documentation.md

     vagrant package -- packages a running virtualbox env in a reusable box

 ### Saving Progress
--vagrant snapshot save [options] [vm-name] <name> -- vm-name is often default.
+	vagrant snapshot save [options] [vm-name] <name> -- vm-name is often default.
 Allows us to save so that we can rollback at a later time

 ### Tips